 Conclusion

-Preventing errors is as well as beneficial in many cases than introducing new study materials.
+Preventing errors is as well as beneficial as introducing new study materials.
 The majority of the aspirants fail not due to lack of knowledge about the content but replicate typical errors during RAS Prelims Preparation 2026.
 Focus on the syllabus, use PYQs early, get into a routine of revision and create an intelligent approach to present affairs and mock tests.
 Such a change in strategy can provide you with a significant advantage in your preparation.

 FAQ